spyoungtech/FreeSimpleGUI/docs/cookbook.md

 login_id = values['-ID-']
 ```

 The important part of this bit of code is `close=True`.
-This is the parameter that instructs PySimpleGUI to close the window just before the read returns.
+This is the parameter that instructs FreeSimpleGUI to close the window just before the read returns.

 This is a single line of code, broken up to make reading the window layout easier.
 It will display a window, let the user enter a value, click a button and then the window will close and execution will be returned to you with the variables `event` and `values` being returned.